paulbradish/awesome-digital-marketing/README.md

 - [Wistia](https://wistia.com/) - Highly brandable and embeddable video platform for business.

 ## Project Management
-- [Asana](https://asana.com/) - Helps you manage projects, focus on what’s important, and organize work in one place for seamless collaboration.
+- [Asana](https://asana.com/) - Helps you manage projects, focus on what's important, and organize work in one place for seamless collaboration.
 - [Jira](https://www.atlassian.com/software/jira) - Very task management and bug tracking tool used by agile teams.
-- [Monday](https://monday.com/) - Boost your team’s alignment, efficiency, and productivity by customizing any workflow to fit your needs.
+- [Monday](https://monday.com/) - Boost your team's alignment, efficiency, and productivity by customizing any workflow to fit your needs.
 - [Wrike](https://www.wrike.com/vr/) - All-in-one platform to manage projects, organize work, enhance collaboration and accelerate execution across all departments.

 ## Search Engines